camilledamore/Pay-vs-Performance-in-NBA/README.md

 #### Figure 2: Average Points per Minute vs. Average Salary per Player.
 Each dot represents an individual player’s average points per minute and average salary over the five-year period.
 A warmer color represents a higher level of scoring perfomance, and a cooler color represents a lower level of scoring performance.
 Player salaries are reported in 2015 dollars.

 (Note: this analysis only takes into account points scored.
 There are other metrics of performance (i.e. shots blocked, etc.) that were not accounted for in this analysis).
+Furthermore, there are other metrics that  affect a players' salary, such as fame (and the economic implications of popularity-- i.e. merch, ticket sales, etc).

 ### Thus, there is a positive correlation between this points scored per minute performance metric and salary!